 destfields from the payload.

 destfield specifies the shops that the request originated from.
 For example,

 audvalue from the payload.

-Verify that the value matches the API key of your app.
+Verify that the value matches the client ID of your app.

 subvalue from the payload.